Gift Icon

 In conclusion

-The FTA (Federal Transit Administration) distributes generous grants as funding to state and local governments, as well as other organizations for several mass transit systems across the United States.
-Its goal is to bring online new transportation systems or to ensure the improvement of existing operations.
+The FTA (Federal Transit Administration) distributes generous grants to state and local governments and other organizations to fund several mass transit systems across the United States.
+Its goal is to bring new transportation systems online or improve existing operations.

-The FTA is also ensuring that the grants recipients follow administrative and statutory requirements, as well as federal mandates.
-On account of the high cost of making new systems for public transportation, the funding of the Federal Transit Administration is crucial to each starting project.
-At one point in time, the agency didn’t manage to support a subway project that affected Northern Virginia and Washington, fact that angered both the critics and the supporters of the agency.
+The FTA also ensures that grant recipients follow administrative and statutory requirements and federal mandates.
+Because of the high cost of building new systems for public conveyance, the Federal Transit Administration's funding is crucial to each project.
+At one point, the agency didn’t manage to support a subway project that affected Northern Virginia and Washington, which angered both the critics and supporters.

-The PHMSA (Pipeline and Hazardous Materials Safety Administration) keeps the environment protected and maintains public safety during the move of hazardous materials by sea, air, or land.
-It oversees approximately 1,000,000 transports of dangerous materials every day, including over 60% of the petroleum products shipped in the U.S. The PHMSA enforces and develops rules for the entire pipeline transportation system, awards grants for technical and financial assistance for tribes, local communities, and states to receive training in case of hazmat emergencies.
-It distributes special types of permits and sponsors various research projects that aim to develop advanced upgrades to safety procedures.
+The PHMSA (Pipeline and Hazardous Materials Safety management) protects the environment and maintains public security during the movement of hazardous materials by sea, air, or land.
+It oversees approximately 1,000,000 transports of dangerous materials every day, including over 60% of the petroleum products shipped in the U.S. The PHMSA enforces and develops rules for the entire pipeline conveyance system and awards grants for technical and financial assistance for tribes, local communities, and states to receive training in case of hazmat emergencies.
+It distributes special types of permits and sponsors various research projects aiming to develop advanced protection procedure upgrades.

 a truck with a car loaded on a trailer

-The OIG (Office of the Inspector General) ensures the compliance of DOT operations and programs with U.S. law and carries out the department’s functions in an efficient manner.
+The OIG (Office of the Inspector General) ensures compliance with U.S. law with DOT operations and programs and carries out the department’s functions in an efficient manner.
 It makes dozens of investigations and audits every year that evaluate specialized documentation and financial records to discover if any unethical or criminal behavior, or even badly managed operations, have to be examined.
-Cases that reveal DOT employees not respecting the law are prosecuted by the US Attorney General.
+The US Attorney General prosecutes cases that reveal DOT employees not respecting the law.

-RITA (Research and Innovative Technology Administration) manages the development and research programs of the DOT in order to create technologies meant to upgrade the transportation networks of the United States of America.
-It also publishes reports, provides training in fields related to transportation, and compiles statistics.
-This agency helps with the coordination of research efforts of over $1 billion each year.
+RITA (Research and Innovative Technology Administration) manages the DOT's development and research programs to create technologies to upgrade the United States of America's conveyance networks.
+It also publishes reports, provides training in transportation fields, and compiles statistics.
+This agency helps coordinate over $1 billion in research efforts each year.

 a truck transporting multiple cars travels along a busy highway